Mahrjose/NIDS-Machine-Learning/README.md

 - Learn about data preprocessing, feature engineering, and model evaluation.

 **Note:**
-This project is a work in progress.
-Contributions and feedback are welcome.
+This was a class project.
+Feel free to help us improve.
 ---
 **Disclaimer:** This project is intended for educational purposes and is not for production use.